List of British far-right groups (1945–present): Britain First

-Britain First, a far-right group founded by Jim Dowson who had formerly worked a call centre for the BNP before leaving after allegedly groping a female employee.
+Britain First is a far-right group founded by Jim Dowson who had formerly worked a call centre for the BNP before leaving after allegedly groping a female employee.
 The party is known for invading mosques and its "Christian patrols".

 British Democrats

 In February 2013, the British Democrats were launched by former Member of the European Parliament (MEP) and National Front chairman Andrew Brons, who resigned from the BNP in October 2012 after narrowly failing in his campaign to unseat Nick Griffin as leader of the BNP in 2011.
 Brons remains the party's inaugural president, and the chairman is James Lewthwaite.
 The BDP has attracted former members of the British National Party (BNP), Democratic Nationalists, Freedom Party, UK Independence Party (UKIP), For Britain Movement, and Civil Liberty, including long-standing far-right political leader John Bean.
 Nick Lowles of Hope not Hate believed the party would be a serious threat to the BNP, commenting "The BDP brings together all of the hardcore Holocaust deniers and racists that have walked away from the BNP over the last two to three years, plus those previously, who could not stomach the party’s image changes".
 And in 2022 the BDP experienced a sharp increase in membership, with several nationalist local councillors and prominent far-right activists like Derek Beackon joining the party.
-They are currently the only far-right British political party to have any elected representation, with 5 local councillors.
+They were one of the only far-right British political parties to have any elected representation at the time, with 5 local councillors.

 Patriotic Alternative

-Patriotic Alternative, is a political organisation founded by Mark Collett in late 2019, the former director of publicity of the British National Party.
+Patriotic Alternative is a political organisation founded by Mark Collett in late 2019, the former director of publicity of the British National Party.
 Since then, PA has held camping and hiking trips as well as paint balling events.
 PA has also held days of action including White Lives Matter banners and light projections onto the White Cliffs of Dover.

 2020s

 The British Hand

-The British Hand, is a group founded by a 15 year old teenager, in late 2020.
-Since then, The British Hand have been at the root of hundreds of far-right propaganda being released online, especially on the social media app, Telegram, which led Hope not Hate to start an undercover investigation on this group and later writing an article on it, exposing the far-right terror cell.
+The British Hand is a group founded by a 15 year old teenager in late 2020.
+Since then, The British Hand have been at the root of hundreds of far-right propaganda being released online, especially on the social media app Telegram, which led Hope not Hate to start an undercover investigation on this group and later writing an article on it, exposing the far-right terror cell.

 The British Hand started by a teenage boy recruiting fellow extremists on social media platforms such as Facebook and Instagram.

 Homeland

-Homeland, is a group founded by Kenny Smith in 2023.
+Homeland is a group founded by Kenny Smith in 2023.
 Before forming the group, Smith was a senior figure in Patriotic Alternative, but internal divisions led him to form his own group, with the intent of forming a political party by 'stealth'.